 Isn’t it amazing how you can have two veterinarians that went to different schools and one might owe $150,000 while the other owes $400,000?
-Vet schools have wildly varying costs, and they don’t do a good job of explaining how much debt you could leave with once you graduate.
+According to the Association of American Veterinary Medical Colleges (AAVMC), the average cost of vet school continues to be around $150k,000.
+Vet schools have wildly varying costs and a different application process for each one, and they don’t do a good job of explaining how much debt you could leave with once you graduate.

-From my experience, there are 5 major categories of vet schools ranked by how much they destroy your finances post-graduation.
-These are low-cost in-state public, moderate cost in-state public, out of state public, private, and for-profit colleges.
+From my experience, there are five major categories of vet schools ranked by how much they destroy your finances post-graduation.
+These are low-cost in-state public, moderate cost in-state public, out-of-state public, private, and for-profit colleges.
 Can you afford to be a veterinarian?
+Data from the Bureau of Labor Statistics (BLS), states that veterinarians earn a median pay of $99, 250 each year.

 The Best Value: In-State, Low-Cost Veterinary Schools

-If you wanted to know who comes out of vet school the most financially secure, it’s DVMs who are lucky enough to get into a low-cost public university and pay in-state tuition.
+If you wanted to know who comes out of getting a veterinary school education the most financially secure, it’s DVM students who are lucky enough to get into a low-cost public university and pay in-state tuition.

-Despite the narrative of runaway debt, there are some spots out there that either has great financial support from their state legislatures, have done a fantastic job at controlling costs, or both.
+Despite the narrative of runaway debt, there are some spots out there that either have great financial support from their state legislatures, have done a fantastic job at controlling costs related to doctorate programs, or both.

 This collection of veterinary schools gives you a low enough debt load to have a hope of paying everything back one day based on a typical $70,000 to $80,000 veterinary salary.

 Schools like the University of Georgia charge relatively low tuition compared to their peers AND they’re located in low-cost areas.
-That helps a lot since most vet students borrow for living expenses too.
+That helps a lot since most vet students borrow for living expenses too as part of their financial need.

 With a 10-year refinancing, you’d be paying about $1,500 a month for 10 years.
-If you wanted to get out of debt in 5 years or less, you’d pay around $3,000 a month.
+If you wanted to get out of student loan debt in five years or less, you’d pay around $3,000 a month.
 While those numbers are certainly not pleasant, they also represent something that’s possible for a young veterinarian.

-If a prospective applicant asked me if it was financially responsible to go to an in-state school that charged less than $25,000 a year in tuition, I’d reply with an emphatic yes.
+If a prospective applicant asked me if it was financially responsible to go to an in-state school that charged less than $25,000 a year in full tuition, I’d reply with an emphatic yes.
+You can easily get federal student aid to cover and manage costs.

 Tolerable: In-State, Modest Cost Veterinary Schools

-These schools will most likely leave you pursuing a student loan forgiveness path, especially if you stay single or marry someone with a low income or high student debt.
+These schools’ tuition costs will most likely leave you pursuing a student loan forgiveness path, especially if you stay single or marry someone with a low income or high student debt.

 The reason is when financing your veterinary medical education, you’ll leave school with a burden more than two times your starting salary if you borrow for the entire cost vs reward of veterinary school.
 That balance will continue to grow when you’re a disillusioned veterinary school graduate.
 Even if you gain substantial bonus income from doing procedures, you will probably not have your veterinarian debt to income ratio drop below two.